CiscoSE/Meraki_Content_URL_Update/README.md

 **ToDo's:**

-- [ ] Iterate through all Meraki Network in the Organization and update the new "Blocked URL pattern" in each network.
+- [ ] Iterate through all Meraki networks in the Organization and update the new "Blocked URL pattern" in each network.

 ---